 - Use peer-to-peer recognition tools such as ly which encourage your workforce to recognise when their peers are living the right behaviours and provide them with points that can be redeemed for prizes each month.
 One major benefit is that recognition and incentivising is taken out of the manager’s hands and passed on to your sales and marketing teams instead.

 Not convinced, need to convince others or just want more information on where our beliefs have come from?
-Download Flume’s Sales Framework for see our take on what’s changed in sales and the sales beliefs, behaviours and skills that are working today.
+Download Flume’s Sales Excellence Benchmark for see our take on what’s changed in sales and the sales beliefs, behaviours and skills that are working today.